-To upload a next phase document use the link back to BIDS provided in the acceptance email, or log in to BIDS under Requested Proposals to open the accepted record.
+To upload a next phase document use the link back to BIDS provided in the acceptance email, or log in to BIDS and navigate to Requested Proposals to open the accepted record.
 Review the checklist then click Create Proposal and follow the instructions.